pygfx/pygfx/CONTRIBUTING.md

 You can set the `PYGFX_LOG_LEVEL` environment variable to get more detailed log messages.
 Can be an int or any of the standard level names.

+## Attributes

+We distinguish four kinds of attribues:

+* Public attibutes by the user: should in most cases be ``@property``'s.
+* Private attributes: prefixed with "_" as usual.
+* Attributes used by other parts of pygfx but not intended for the user: prefix with "_gfx_".
+* Attributes set by the wgpu backend on objects that are not even aware of that attribute: prefix with "_wgpu_".